Diana Stithem, J.D., Interim President

-It’s an honor and a privilege to serve as president of Mohave Community College.
+It’s an honor and a privilege to serve as the interim president of Mohave Community College.

 For eight years, we have seen MCC grow in enrollment and program offerings.
 We have seen the college become academically and financially sound and well-respected by the community and, most importantly, by its students.